KDMpehle/KDMpehle.github.io/README.md

-#  KDMpehle.github.io
+#  Personal website
-Khaya's personal website
+Khaya's personal website.
+I will shift it to featuring a blog and logbook instead of me.